Qix-/dot-dot-dash-demo/README.md

 see themselves with the earbuds - without having to do much more than just 'be there'.

+Lastly, in the event the earbuds would be possible (and a Haar cascade was trained) then the cable would simply be a Box2D (or if we had enough budget to figure out body sizes in 3D, bullet physics) enabled cord.
+People could dance and the cord would fly around as if it were really on them.
+Subtle but effective.

 ---

 # Building / Installing